Trump's 'conscience' rule for healthcare workers struck down by U.S. judge

 The judge also said the rule was “arbitrary and capricious,” and conflicted with federal laws governing the obligations of employers to accommodate workers’ religious views, and hospitals to provide emergency treatment to poor patients.

 Engelmayer’s decision covered a lawsuit by New York state, New York City and 21 other states and municipalities that are led by Democrats or often lean Democratic, as well as two lawsuits by Planned Parenthood and other healthcare providers.
-California filed its own lawsuit challenging the rule.
+California has filed its own lawsuit challenging the rule.

-HHS and the U.S. Department of Justice did not respond to requests for comment.
+A spokeswoman for HHS said that agency and the U.S. Department of Justice were reviewing Engelmayer’s decision.

 U.S. President Donald Trump, a Republican running for reelection, has made expanding religious liberty a priority, and the conscience rule has drawn support from abortion opponents.
 The rule was scheduled to take effect on Nov.
 22.

 New York Attorney General Letitia James in a statement said the rule would have encouraged healthcare providers to “openly discriminate” against some patients.

-“Health care is a basic right that should never be subject to political games,” she said.
+“Health care is a basic right that should never be subject to political games,” James said.

 Planned Parenthood also welcomed the decision.
 “Everyone deserves to access the health care they need,” Acting President Alexis McGill Johnson said.
 “This rule put patients’ needs last.”